-Touch-free Screen Interaction, 3D Interactive Wayfinding, & Multi-Language Display Technology Help Bring an Icon of New York’s Past into the Present
+Touch-free Screen Interaction, 3D Interactive Wayfinding, Wayfinding Signs, & Multi-Language Display Technology Help Bring an Icon of New York’s Past into the Present

 Described by national news commentators as “A new front door for America’s biggest city,” for more than a century the trains have never stopped running at New York’s Penn Station.
 The iconic transportation epicenter of the big apple has seen many changes over the decades, and in 2021, the sprawling grounds underwent its most recent facelift/reimagining, with the opening of “Moynihan Train Hall” at New York’s Penn Station.
-22Miles Digital Signage & Interactive Wayfinding technology is positioned in the epicenter of the new transportation hub, providing visitors from all over the world with a rich digital experience to match the robust architectural and operational allure of the facility.
+22Miles digital signage and interactive wayfinding technology is positioned in the epicenter of the new transportation hub, providing visitors from all over the world with a rich digital experience to match the robust architectural and operational allure of the facility.

 A RICH HISTORY

 When Penn Station was first constructed as the prior pre-industrial century was coming to a close, it was a herculean effort, partially comprised of tunneling beneath two rivers and invoking the design of some of the great halls of ancient Rome with its giant statuesque pillars.
 Originally built by the hands of dedicated workers who risked life and limb to complete the grandiose project, Penn Station reportedly with its ten railroads moved more passengers annually than the population of Western Europe.